cysouw/graphicalgrammar/text/other.md

 :::

 ::: {.im #mrazek1936_6b}
 Graphical analysis of a multi-clause sentence [@last b] from Mrázek [Mrázek 1936: 6, cited after @novotna2012: 191].
-Exactly the same visualisation as for single-clause sentences is used for complex sentences with subordinate clauses.
+Exactly the same visualisation as for single-clause sentences is used for complex sentences with subordinate clauses, though note the absence of arrows.
 :::

 ### Kaňka & Vachek (1945) *Česká mluvnice a cvičebnice*